hdlugas/elementary_numerical_methods/README.md

 invert_matrix_using_LU_decomp: inverts a nonsingular matrix using LU decomposition

-iterative_matrix_eqn_solvers: uses the Jacobi, Gauss-Seidel, and Successive Over-Relaxatoin methods to iteratively solve a linear system of equations
+iterative_matrix_eqn_solvers: uses the Jacobi, Gauss-Seidel, and Successive Over-Relaxation methods to iteratively solve a linear system of equations

 newton_vs_secant_method: compares Newton's method with the secant method for a given differentiable function